Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.367) this season, fueled by 94 hits.
+- McCutchen has 94 hits this season and a team-best OBP of .367.

-- Among qualifying hitters, he ranks 100th in batting average, while his on-base percentage ranks 19th and he is 115th in slugging.
+- Among the qualifying hitters, he ranks 104th in batting average, while his on-base percentage ranks 16th and he is 118th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.